49 years ago - Digger Harkness is born in the Australian Outback.

 23 years ago - 26-year-old Digger sleeps with Lisa Snart.
 He abandons her when she reveals that she is pregnant.

 3 years ago - 46-year-old Digger finishes his term with the Suicide Squad.
 He seeks out his son, Owen Mercer.
+They begin spending time together, and Owen quickly learns how to master his father's boomerang technique.

 2 years ago - 47-year-old Digger takes a job intended to be his last, but is killed by Jack Drake.